VitaliyMinenko/CryptoCourses/readme.md

 </VirtualHost>

 ```
-If application start succesfully you should install all dependencies.
+If application start successfully you should install all dependencies and setup config files.
+* Copy .env.example and paste with name .env and setup all necessary fields.

 * Run next commands at the console.
 ```
 npm install